mikrono/tModLoaderWiki_kr_ko/Saving-and-loading-using-TagCompound.md

 ![](https://i.imgur.com/ZcUDRuO.png)

 # Other Topics
-## GlobalItem.NeedsSaving
+## GlobalItem Optimization
-Saving data in GlobalItem will quickly explode the filesize of player and world saves.
-Use the NeedsSaving method to prevent saving useless data.
-See [ExampleInstancedGlobalItem](https://github.com/tModLoader/tModLoader/blob/master/ExampleMod/Items/ExampleInstancedGlobalItem.cs)
+Saving data in `GlobalItem` will quickly explode the filesize of player and world saves.
+Make sure to only assign values to the `TagCompound` if there is non-default data to save.
+For example, if you are tracking how many times an item has been reforged, if the reforge count for the item is 0, don't save the value at all.

 ## nameof operator
-The `nameof` operator is available to those using c#6, it can simplify some things, but be careful.
-(See [nameof documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/nameof)) The `nameof` operator can help avoid spelling mistakes between Load and Save.
+The `nameof` operator can simplify some things, but be careful.
+(See [nameof documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/nameof)) The `nameof` operator can help avoid spelling mistakes between `LoadData` and `SaveData`.
 Be careful, however, of refactor-renaming variables in your mod (the F2 command in Visual Studio).
-If you rename a ModPlayer variable that is saved using `nameof`, for example, your mod will lose data when your users update the mod.
+If you rename a `ModPlayer` variable that is saved using `nameof`, for example, your mod will lose data when your users update the mod.
 See below for an example.
 Notice how we don't need to write `"CorruptionSpreadDisabled"` to specify the key, risking a spelling error that would be hard to catch.

 ```cs
 public override void Load(TagCompound tag)